Center for Health Equity Research (CHER) Institute

 Yes!
 The only requirement is that the faculty member is interested in doing research to benefit these populations.

 Yes!
-Because this is an intensive research educational experience, we are only able to select up to 15 participants per year.
+This is an intensive research educational experience, therefore we are only able to select up to 15 participants per year.
 Thus, all applications will be reviewed by the CHER Institute Leadership Team.
 The committee will rate applications on the following categories:

 - Demonstrated commitment to community-based, social and health behavior research to eliminate health disparities among racial/ethnic minority populations (e.g., heart disease, diabetes, breast cancer, HIV/AIDS, substance abuse, etc.);